Understanding multi-layered transmission matrices: Spectra coverage under multiple scattering

 To illustrate this, we use again Monte-Carlo path tracing.
 In \figref{fig:support_hists}(d) we plot the histogram of frequencies visited by a M.C. process, but we only record the paths that passed in three local regions marked in \figref{fig:support_hists}(c).
 Comparing these histograms to the histogram of paths in the entire volume, we see that the local histograms have a much narrower axial range.

-\boldstart{Numerical simulation:} To test the effect of support on the number of fitted layers we return to the numerical simulation of \figref{fig:comp_spct}.
-To keep within reasonable memory consumption, our simulation used a transmission matrix with $N=81^2$ columns corresponding to a dense sampling of illumination sources in an area of $\prng\times \prng= 40\times 40 \mu m$ at a pitch of $0.5\mu m$ under illumination wavelength $\lambda=0.5\mu m$.
-We simulate two volumes of thicknesses $\smpthick=16\mu m$ and $\smpthick=32\mu m$ including spheres spread at the same density ($\od=0.5$ and $\od=1$ correspondingly).
-Comparing the fit as a function of the number of layers in \figref{fig:numerical_sim} we can see that unsurprisingly we need more layers to explain the thick sample.
-We then test the effect of the support, by only fitting subsets of columns contained in smaller $\prng$ ranges.
-One can see that indeed smaller supports can be well-fitted with a smaller number of layers.

-As another way to understand it, we show in \figref{fig:support_xz_reconst} an xz slice from the ground truth refractive index volume and from a few reconstructions.
+As another way to understand it, we show in Fig. 4 of the main paper an xz slice from the ground truth RI volume and from a few reconstructions.
 We first optimized for a layer fitting with a dense sampling (high layer number $M$).
-Even in this case the axial resolution of the reconstruction is poor, and the axial resolution is worse when the support $\prng$ is low.
+Even in this case, the axial resolution of the reconstruction is poor, and {\em the axial resolution reduces} when the support $\prng$ is low.
 This explains why lower supports can be fitted with fewer layers.
 For each of the two supports we also show a sparse fit, with the minimal $M$ value that provides a good prediction of the transmission matrix.